 When building a platform, a provider assumes the need to hire or nurture expertise in clinical protocol development, virtual care regulations, and quality-assurance processes.

-A provider can buy telehealth software off the shelf
+A provider can buy telemedicine software off the shelf

-When it’s not possible or practical for a provider to develop their own telehealth software, they can source telemedicine platforms that are available out of the box.
-Off-the-shelf virtual care platforms come with the bonus of previous road testing and vetting by other providers before the post-COVID telehealth boom.
+When it’s not possible or practical for a provider to develop their own telemedicine software, they can source telemedicine platforms that are available out of the box.
+Off-the-shelf virtual care platforms come with the bonus of previous road testing and vetting by other providers before the post-COVID telemedicine boom.

 These platforms often come encumbered with old, broken cost models and pricing structures.
 They may also deliver user experiences that can detract from rather than add to provider efficiency and the patient journey.